cmasfo-github/cmasfo-github/README.md

 * [Discord](https://discord.gg/CBmrstKXth): The Discord Channel
   * This is for discussing about the project development.

-Also, I run the korean forum on [dcinside](https://gall.dcinside.com/mini/board/lists?id=website).
+If you are Korean, consider visiting the korean forum on [dcinside](https://gall.dcinside.com/mini/board/lists?id=website).

 ## Contact & Donation